Giving Back to Our Communities

 We envision a society where no stigma surrounds youth mental health and suicide.
 A society in which all youth can receive the help they need and youth with mental illness can move forward to lead meaningful and productive lives.
 If we achieve this, we will reduce youth suicide.

 David Rowney – Director, Communications

 David joined CameronHelps in 2010.
 He graduated in journalism from Carleton University and embarked on a career as a reporter and editor before joining the public relations field.
-For the past 20 years he has worked for major corporations in senior communications roles.
-David is currently responsible for Organizational Communications with Tim Hortons.
+For the past 20 years, he has worked for major corporations in senior communications roles.
+David currently serves as the Director of Internal Communications for Pillar to Post.
 David is an accredited member of the Canadian Public Relations Society (APR), a CPRS Fellow, and a former president of the Toronto Society.
 He is also an avid runner and an occasional marathoner.
-David also knows first-hand the tragedy of teen suicide after one of his neighbours lost their daughter this way.
+David also knows firsthand the tragedy of teen suicide after one of his neighbours tragically lost their daughter this way.